-- Peer Mentoring a current UCLA student who successfully transferred from a community college is available on a weekly basis at El Camino College to answers questions and to assist you with the transfer process. - SPACE (Samahang Pilipino Advancing Community Empowerment) Support college students toward academic and personal achievement through peer advising, peer tutoring, student workshops, parent workshops and field trips. - Opportunity to participate in summer residential and non-residential programs for transfer students at the UCLA campus.
+- Peer Mentoring a current UCLA student who successfully transferred from a community college is available on a weekly basis at El Camino College to answers questions and to assist students with the transfer process. - Outreach and campus visits for prospective transfer students. - Opportunity to participate in summer residential and non-residential programs for transfer students at the UCLA campus.